AlexanderEllis/a2-clients/README.md

 - Different client ID than the one before.

 TODO
-Client 4: Client that sends HELLO, 1/2 of CHAT, waits two seconds, then the other half of CHAT, then EXIT.
+Client 4: Client that sends 1/2 of HELLO headers, then second half of HELLO headers. the 1/2 of CHAT, then second half of chat.
-- This will test the partial message
+- This will test the partial message for headers.

 TODO
 Client 5: Client that sends HELLO, 1/2 of CHAT, waits 61 seconds, then ensures connection was closed.